Characterization of Excess Risk for Locally Strongly Convex Population Risk: Excess Risk Under Non-Convex Problems

-In this subsection, we study the generalization error of iterates obtained by the proper algorithm for non-convex loss functions.
-Unfortunately, the analysis in Section \ref{sec:testing error of convex function} can not be directly applied here due to the following reason.
-The generalization error under convex loss functions relies on the fact that there exists the \emph{unique} empirical global minimum $\bw_{\bS}^{*}$ and $\bw_{\bS^{\prime}}^{*}$ of $R_{\bS}(\cdot)$ and $R_{\bS^{\prime}}(\cdot)$ that concentrate around the \emph{unique} population global minimum $\bw^{*}$ of $R(\cdot)$.
-Under non-convex loss functions, there can be various population local minima as well as empirical local minima.
-Thus, the iterates obtained on $\bS$ and $\bS^{\prime}$ may converge to different empirical local minimum away from each other, which discards our method based on algorithmic stability.
+In this subsection, we study the generalization error under non-convex problems.
+Unfortunately, the analysis in Section \ref{sec:testing error of convex function} can not be directly generalized here due to the following reason.
+The generalization error under convex problems relies on the fact that there exists the \emph{unique} empirical local minima $\bw_{\bS}^{*}$ of $R_{\bS}(\cdot)$ and $\bw_{\bS^{\prime}}^{*}$ of $R_{\bS^{\prime}}(\cdot)$ that concentrate around the \emph{unique} population local minimum $\bw^{*}$ of $R(\cdot)$.
+Under non-convex problems, there can be many empirical and population local minima.
+The iterates obtained on $\bS$ and $\bS^{\prime}$ may converge to different empirical local minima away from each other, which invalidates our methods used in convex problems.

-We notice that for each population local minimum, there exists an empirical local minimum concentrate around it with high probability.
-If we establish the generalization bound for these local minima and there is no extra empirical local minima, then the convergence of the iterates obtained by proper algorithm implies their generalization ability.
-Now, we prove our results by following this road map.
+Fortunately, we can prove that for each population local minimum, there is an empirical local minimum concentrated around it with high probability.
+If the generalization upper bound for these local minima is established, and there are no extra empirical local minima, the convergence results of the iterates obtained by proper algorithms imply their generalization ability.
+Next, we prove our results following this road map.

-First, we establish the generalization bound for the empirical local minima around the population local minima.
-According to Proposition \ref{prop:dist of local minimum} in the Appendix \ref{app: Proof in sec4.1}, there are only finite population local minima.
+First, we establish the generalization upper bound for the empirical local minima around the population local minima.
+According to Proposition \ref{prop:dist of local minimum} in the Appendix \ref{app: Proof in sec4.1}, there are only finite population local minima, thus the non-convex problems with local minima consists of a manifold \citep{liu2022loss} is not considered in this paper.
 Let $\cM = \{\bw_{1}^{*},\cdots,\bw_{K}^{*}\}$ be the set of population local minima.
+The number of local minima $K$ may depend on the problem of interest.
+In many important non-convex problems, $K$ can be quite small, e.g., $K=2$ for PCA \citep{gonen2017fast} and $K = 1$ for robust regression \citep{mei2018landscape}.

-We notice that the population risk is strongly convex in $B_{2}(\bw_{k}^{*}, \lambda/(4L_{2}))$.
-Similar to the scenario under convex loss functions, we can verify that the empirical risk is locally strongly convex in $B_{2}(\bw_{k}^{*}, \lambda/4L_{2})$ with high probability.
-This motivate us to consider the following points
+Then, we notice that the population risk is strongly convex in $B_{2}(\bw_{k}^{*}, \lambda/(4L_{2}))$.
+Similar to the scenario under convex problems, we can verify that the empirical risk is locally strongly convex in $B_{2}(\bw_{k}^{*}, (\lambda/4L_{2}))$ with high probability.
+Next, we consider the following points